TerranMechworks/mech3ax/README.md

 * the MechWarrior 3 Pirate's Moon™ expansion (1999)
 * the Crimson Skies™ game (2000)

-Please note that the goal is to extract all assets information comprehensively, and not necessarily make it easy to work with this data.
-In other words, the tools can be used for modding, but don't make it easy.
-This is expected and unlikely to change (sorry!).

 Zipper Interactive™ was trademark or registered trademark of Sony Computer Entertainment America LLC.
 Other trademarks belong to the respective rightsholders.

 Obviously, this is an unofficial fan effort and not connected to the developers, publishers, or rightsholders.
 [Join us on MW3 Discord](https://discord.gg/Be53gMy), or the Recoil Discord!

 [![The Annihilator 'Mech running](.github/mech_annihilator_run.gif)](https://imgur.com/a/H5pB1Vd)

+## How do I use this?

+`mech3ax` is a very low-level tool.
+The goal is to extract all assets information comprehensively, and not necessarily make it easy to work with this data.
+In other words, the tools can be used for modding, but don't make it easy.
+This is expected and unlikely to change (sorry!).

+There are three ways to use `mech3ax`:

+* The two command-line executables, `unzbd` and `rezbd`.
+If you don't know what a command-line is, this project may not be for you.
+* The `mech3ax` library, with a C-compatible interface/API.
+This is the lowest level.
+* An unreleased C# wrapper for the `mech3ax` library.
+This is recommended, as the API is strongly typed, and so it is relatively easy to upgrade to new versions.

+Roughly speaking, the output of from ZBD conversions will be one or more JSON documents, or PNG images.
+In the case of multiple documents/images, `unzbd` will write everything into a single ZIP file, along with metadata.

 ## Currently supported